MicrosoftDocs/Viva/Viva/solutions/check-in-okrs-overview.md

 > [!NOTE]
 > OKR progress is updated automatically with a data integration source such as Azure DevOps, or via a collaboration platform such as Microsoft Teams.

 **Data integration:** What could be better than a check-in process that takes less than 10 seconds?
-With a Viva Goals data integration, the progress of an OKR is automatically updated every hour via a 3rd party data source such as Azure DevOps or Microsoft Excel.
+With a Viva Goals data integration, the progress of an OKR is automatically updated every hour via a third party data source such as Azure DevOps or Microsoft Excel.

 Let’s revisit the example we used earlier: